CharlieDigital/chrlschn/src/content/blog/2026/mcp-is-dead-long-live-mcp.md

 ![Amazon's recent challenges with AI assisted code](/public/img/mcp/ars-amazon.png)

 We are still relatively in the early days of AI agents taking a leading role in software engineering, and because the field moves quickly, there is an emphasis on speed at all costs.
 But as we've seen with [Amazon's recent challenges in their AWS division](https://arstechnica.com/ai/2026/03/after-outages-amazon-to-make-senior-engineers-sign-off-on-ai-assisted-changes/), *teams eventually have to operationalize and maintain these software systems produced by AI agents*.
-And for that, we still need an engineering discipline that ensures consistency, high quality, and correctness -- even when the producer of that software is an AI agent.
-Organizations need architectures and processes that start to move beyond cowboy, vibe-coding culture to organizationally aligned agentic engineering practices.
-And for that, MCP is the right tool for orgs and enterprises.
+If the goal is to ship software that is dependable and maintainable once operationalized,  we still need an engineering discipline that ensures consistency, security, high quality, and correctness -- even when the producer of that software is an AI agent.
+Organizations need architectures and processes that start to move beyond cowboy, vibe-coding culture to organizationally aligned *agentic engineering* practices.
+And for that, MCP is currently the right tool for orgs and enterprises.

 Long live MCP!